 I’m not saying Plexus definitely uses beaver butt, but without transparency in labeling…there’s really no way to know.

-In fact, folic acid supplementation has even been linked to cancer.
+In fact, folic acid supplementation is linked to cancer.

 …in the Journal of the American Medical Association — suggesting that all the extra folic acid might increase your odds of developing cancer.
 “The more we learn about folic acid, the more it’s clear that giving it to everyone has very real risks,” says folic acid researcher David Smith, PhD, a professor of pharmacology at the University of Oxford in England.